aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/manage-zoom/_index.md

     }
 ```
 ### **Creating Zoom Frames with Custom Images**
-With Aspose.Slides for Java, you can create a zoom frame with a different slide preview image this way:
+With Aspose.Slides for Node.js via Java, you can create a zoom frame with a different slide preview image this way:
 1. Create an instance of the [Presentation](https://reference.aspose.com/slides/nodejs-java/aspose.slides/Presentation) class.
 2. Create a new slide to which you intend to link the zoom frame.
 3. Add an identification text and background to the slide.